Comanche history: Prehistory

 The Comanche were closely related in language and tradition to the Eastern Shoshone of Wyoming.
-The Comanche probably split from the Shoshone in the sixteenth century with the Comanche moving south to Colorado and becoming, as did the Eastern Shoshone, bison-hunting Great Plains nomads.
+The Comanche probably split from the Shoshone in the 16th century with the Comanche moving south to Colorado and becoming, as did the Eastern Shoshone, bison-hunting Great Plains nomads.
 The movement onto the Great Plains may have been stimulated by wetter climatic conditions which permitted an increase in the bison population on the Great Plains.

 In southern Colorado, the Comanche formed an alliance with the Ute and in the late 17th century, it appears the subsistence pattern of the two tribes were similar.
 From fall to early spring, the Comanche separated into small groups and were hunter-gatherers in western Colorado, especially the San Luis Valley.
 In late spring the Comanche and Ute crossed the Sangre de Cristo Mountains and moved eastward onto the Great Plains where they hunted bison during the summer months.
 They probably first acquired horses during the 1680s after the Pueblo peoples expelled the Spanish for 12 years from New Mexico and Spanish horses became available to the native peoples.
 The acquisition of horses enabled the Comanche to have the mobility to become wide-ranging nomads.

 In 1706, Spanish soldier Juan de Ulibarri in the Pueblo settlement of Taos made the first European mention of the Comanche.
 He was told by the leaders of the settlement that "The infidel enemies of the Ute and Comanche tribe were about to make an attack upon this pueblo."
 The attack did not occur but the reputation of the Comanche as an aggressive tribe which raided sedentary peoples was established.
 The Ute word kɨmantsi, probably meaning 'enemy', was the name by which the Comanche became known.
 Their name for themselves was nɨmɨnɨɨ, meaning 'people'.